What is Ringworm?

-These fungi grow well in a moist environment such as showers, bathroom floors and walls, swimming pools and also in between the skin folds.
+The ringworm fungus grows well in moist environment such as showers, bathroom floors and walls, swimming pools and also in between the skin folds.
 The vectors for this disease include pets such as cats and dogs.
 There are multiple forms of ringworm fungi, which affect different body parts.
-Ringworm is also known by names like Dermatophytosis or Tinea.

 Types of Ringworm